Sophia-0708/amax.whitepaper/amax.whitepaper-en.md

 ### Mining of Things (MoT)

-It is in Armonia's belief that every activity that helps to add value to the entire Armonia ecosystem and community shall be rewarded and mining is a good way to support the activities and rewarding to be conducted in smart-contract based mining pools.
+It is in Armonia's belief that every activity that helps to add value to the entire Armonia ecosystem and community shall be rewarded, and mining is a good way to support the activities and is rewarding to be conducted in smart-contract based mining pools.

-In general following types of mining pools are existing:
+In general, following types of mining pools exist:
 |Mining category|Mining Ratio (`$AMAX`)| Description |
 |---|---|---|
 |Blockchain development Mining | 30% |15%: for achiving milestone development: `v1.0`, `v2.0`和`v3.0`; Afterwards, 15%: `DAO` driven development |